Spring Hill ISD increases security for first day after threat against district

-Spring Hill ISD had heightened security as its first day back to school began today following a threat was made against the district Tuesday night.
+Spring Hill ISD had heightened security as its first day back to school began today after a threat was made against the district Tuesday night.

 Superintendent Wayne Guidry said administration was made aware of the threat a little after 9 p.m.
 Tuesday.
 A parent sent a photo of the threat, which was made on social media, to district officials.